November 09, 2021

-The Tacony neighborhood is located in the northeast section of Philadelphia, just a short train ride from Center City, and nestled along the Delaware River.
-This neighborhood has been quietly gaining popularity with long-term and new Philadelphians alike due to its unique architecture, affordable housing, and low competition.
+The historic Tacony neighborhood is located in the northeast section of Philadelphia, just a short train ride from Center City, and nestled along the Delaware River.
+With its unique industrial roots and its beautiful examples of Philadelphia’s architectural history, Tacony has been growing in popularity among long-term residents and newcomers alike!

-One of the most interesting components of Tacony’s real estate growth is that the houses have been flipped by individuals, rather than larger developers, according to a 2015 real estate study.
-This means that the contractors are less likely to be working on speculative projects, and are instead working directly with homeowners.
-This helps to keep prices lower and to maintain the unique, historic characteristics of the neighborhood.
+One of the most interesting components of Tacony’s real estate growth is that, according to a 2015 real estate study, the houses have been flipped by individuals rather than corporations.
+This means that contractors are less likely to be working on speculative projects, and are instead working directly with homeowners.
+The individualized approach helps keep prices lower and maintains the unique, historic characteristics of the neighborhood.

 Tacony is rich in amenities and growing!
-It has ample parks and open space, a growing commercial corridor, and rich community institutions.
-Picture yourself living here.
-From our historic Victorian homes to our early-20th-century, modest brick rowhouses or more modern post-war rowhouses, we have a home for every family’s needs.
-Click here to explore the neighborhood and learn more about living in Tacony.
+It has ample parks and open space, a growing commercial corridor, and a rich history.
+Picture yourself living in a beautiful Victorian, a stately colonial brick, or a modest post-war rowhouse; Tacony has a home for every family’s needs.
+Click here to explore the neighborhood and learn more about living in Tacony!